yojoots/libbitcoin-system-wiki/Savings-Relation.md

 ```
 money-interest-rate = (hoarded / invested) * money-depreciation-rate
 ```
-Therefore, in the theoretical case of a pure money, **it has been shown that the interest rate is the ratio of hoarded to invested capital.**
+Therefore, in the theoretical case of a pure money, the base interest rate is the ratio of hoarded to invested capital.
 ```
-pure-interest-rate = hoarded / invested
+base-interest-rate = hoarded / invested
 ```
-In the theoretical case of actual money, the interest rate [varies directly](https://en.wikipedia.org/wiki/Proportionality_(mathematics)#Direct_proportionality) with the pure money interest ratio, by the factor of money depreciation.
+In the theoretical case of actual money, the interest rate [varies directly](https://en.wikipedia.org/wiki/Proportionality_(mathematics)#Direct_proportionality) with the base interest rate, by the factor of money depreciation.
 ```
-money-interest-rate = pure-interest-rate * money-depreciation-rate
+money-interest-rate = base-interest-rate * money-depreciation-rate
 ```
-In the general case, the interest rate [varies directly](https://en.wikipedia.org/wiki/Proportionality_(mathematics)#Direct_proportionality) with the pure money interest ratio, by the factor of goods (and money) depreciation.
+In actuality, the interest rate [varies directly](https://en.wikipedia.org/wiki/Proportionality_(mathematics)#Direct_proportionality) with the base interest rate, by the factor of goods (and money) depreciation.
 ```
-interest-rate = pure-interest-rate * depreciation-rate
+interest-rate = base-interest-rate * depreciation-rate
 ```
-Notice that the interest rate is the true savings relation, between [consumption savings](Speculative-Consumption) and investment savings.
-This ratio of hoard to investment is the fraction of each person's reserve in the context of [fractional reserve](Full-Reserve-Fallacy) lending.
+Notice that the interest rate is the true savings relation, between [consumption savings](Speculative-Consumption) and investment savings. **This ratio of hoard to investment is the fraction of each person's capital reserve** in the context of [fractional reserve](Full-Reserve-Fallacy) lending.
 Both are reflections of time preference.

-One should be careful in the use of equations in economic theory.
-Math is an abstraction and its use can introduce assumptions.
-In the above treatment of depreciation future goods have been related to present goods under the assumption that one is traded for the other, as in the interest relation.
-This however is the case.
-One’s hoard of capital is an opportunity to invest, and one’s investment is an opportunity to consume.
-The existence of one is an actual trade for the other.
-By not trading one for the other one is expressing that no increase in utility is obtained from doing so.